[Font Designer Project] "Gospel-EB" Design and Production: Interview with Takayuki Kuwahara

 Stories

-Because of its design, it is used not only in catchy titles such as Advertisement but also in short lead texts and telops for variety programs.
-Especially, since it is a font that is often used with cute pictures, you may wonder if a font designer who specializes in fonts with a strong design is created.
-However, in fact, it is created by designer Takayuki Kuwahara, who also deals with fonts that are more important than designability, such as "home appliances".
+Due to its design, it is often used not only for catchy titles in Advertisement, but also for short lead sentences and subtitles in variety shows.
+In particular, since it is often used with cute pictures, many people may think that it was created by a font designer who specializes in fonts with strong design.
+However, it was actually created by designer Takayuki Kuwahara, who also works on fonts for "household electrical appliances," where readability is more important than design.

 Please tell us how and why you became a font designer.